enhance-dev/enhance.dev/src/views/docs/md/learn/why-enhance.md

 title: Why Enhance?
 ---

+Our mission is to enable anyone to build multi-page dynamic web apps while staying as close to the platform as possible.
+Enhance fills in the gaps to make building for the backend, and the browser a seamless experience for web authors and consumers.

-Modern JavaScript frameworks bring more problems than they solve; recreating native web platform features at runtime adds unnecessary weight and complexity, which is challenging to unravel.
+Modern JavaScript frameworks bring more problems than they solve; recreating native web platform features adding unnecessary weight and complexity, which is challenging to unravel.

 Enhance provides a dependable foundation built on standards-based web platform features, allowing developers to create web applications that are lightweight, flexible, and future-proof.

-Our mission is to enable anyone to build multi-page dynamic web apps while staying as close to the platform as possible.
-Enhance fills in the gaps to make building for the backend and the browser a seamless experience for web authors and consumers.

 Our criteria for success are: